 During the 1950s, sleep training experienced another boom in popularity.
-This is mostly due to the fact that new parenting experts came to the forefront.
-Now, some of these experts are now no longer seen as such.
+This is mostly because new parenting experts came to the forefront.
+Now, some of these experts are no longer seen as such.

 In any case, the 1950s is when sleep training began to have more options.

 There were still those who tried to paint anything other than cry-it-out as a problematic thing – going so far as to say that anything else would lead to raising communist-loving juvenile delinquents.

 Even so, most parents were glad to have more options, and sleep training saw a good-sized rise in popularity.

 During the 1980s, sleep training’s popularity saw another rise.
 After all, now it had been 30 years since the time of Dr. Spock – and some experts were able to see the results of studies based on sleep training.
 Psychologists, pediatricians, and doctors all had data to share.